Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/full_refresh.md

 - Set `full_refresh: false` for models of especially large datasets, which you would _never_ want dbt to fully drop and recreate.
 - You cannot override an existing `full_refresh` config.
 To change its behavior in certain circumstances, remove the config logic or update it using variables so the behavior can be overridden when needed.
-For example if you have an incremental model with the following config:
+For example, if you have an incremental model with the following config:
   ```sql
   {{ config(
       materialized = 'incremental',